Master of Science Physician Assistant

 The selection process for the PA Program at CSUMB is highly selective and based on a number of criteria.
 After the in-person interview, the Admission Committee, comprised of principal faculty, will review each interviewee’s application, letters of recommendation and interview.
 Candidates will be selected based on a holistic review that takes each of the following categories into consideration:

-- Personal Interview (conducted on Zoom during the pandemic)
+- Personal Interview (conducted on Zoom)

 - Mission factors considered:

 - Interest and experience in rural health, underserved populations, and/or primary care